dhylands/dhylands.github.io/_posts/wireshark/2018-11-13-capturing-usb-serial-using-wireshark.md

 ...
 ```

-## Determine which bus and device your usb serial device is
+## Determine which bus and device your usb serial device is on.

-Determine which of the usbmon devices to use by looking at the output of the `lsusb` command.
+Determine which of the usbmon devices to use by looking at the output
+of the `lsusb` command.
-I was usisg a ConBee which had VID:PID of 0403:6015, so one of the lines of my lsusb output
+I was usisg a ConBee which had VID:PID of 0403:6015, so one of the
-looked like this:
+lines of my lsusb output looked like this:
 ```
 Bus 005 Device 003: ID 0403:6015 Future Technology Devices International, Ltd Bridge(I2C/SPI/UART/FIFO)
 ```
 The number 005 after the word `Bus` tells us that you should use usbmon5.
 Also make note of the 003 after the word `Device`.
 We'll use those later.

-## Capture your data
+## Capture your data.

-Start wireshark capture on usbmon5 (replace the 5 the bus number determined above).
+Start wireshark capture on usbmon5 (replace the 5 the bus number
+determined above).

 Start using your serial device.
 Once you've finished capturing your data
 you can reduce the amount of data using a display filter (unfortunately